-On the snapshot date of 5 April 2022 Independence Matters had a total of a total of 496 workers categorised as "relevant employees" and used in the reporting of bonus pay gap statistics.
-481 employees were classified as "full-pay relevant employees" and were used in the reporting of hourly pay gap statistics.
+On the snapshot date of 5 April 2023 Independence Matters had a total of 548 workers categorised as "relevant employees" and used in the reporting of bonus pay gap statistics.
+452 employees were classified as "full-pay relevant employees" and were used in the reporting of hourly pay gap statistics.
 74% of workers are female and 26% are male.